 But first, Kelly married her husband Jesse in a special destination wedding at the Grand Canyon, followed by a honeymoon in the Southwest.

 Eight days later, Dr. Anderson performed Kelly's bilateral mastectomy at OMC.
-Immediately following, Kelly had breast reconstruction surgery by Dr. Bradley Storm with Premier Plastic Surgery.
+Immediately following, Kelly had breast reconstruction surgery by Bradley Storm, MD, with Premier Plastic Surgery.

 Kelly did well through surgery, and headed home to recover the next day.
 Because chemotherapy can cause infertility, her doctors suggested In Vitro Fertilization (IVF) as an option to fertilize some of Kelly's eggs and freeze them for a time when she and her husband may want to start a family.
-Dr. Dan Gehlbach from Midwest Reproductive Center performed IVF for the young couple at OMC.
+Dan Gehlbach, MD, from Midwest Reproductive Center performed IVF for the young couple at OMC.

 "Since first getting my diagnosis, the possibility of infertility was something I thought about every day," Kelly said.
 "I'm glad my doctors were thinking about it too, and made sure that having a family is still an option for us someday."

 Kelly began six rounds of chemotherapy in August 2014, followed by radiation later that year.
-Dr. Larry R. Corum with Olathe Cancer Care and Dr. Kelly L. Rhodes-Stark with the Radiation Oncology Center joined Kelly's growing team of doctors coordinating her care at OMC.
+Larry R. Corum, MD, and Kelly L. Rhodes-Stark, MD, with the Olathe Health Cancer Center joined Kelly's growing team of doctors coordinating her care at OMC.

 Throughout her treatment, Kelly came to depend on the friendships she formed with her care team.